cyiheng/Dynagan/README.md

 # Dual supervised-unsupervised respiratory motion synthesis from static CT images using latent phase conditioning

-Four-dimensional computed tomography (4DCT) consists in reconstructing an acquisition into multiple phases to track internal organ and tumor motion.
+Four-dimensional computed tomography (4D CT) consists in reconstructing an acquisition into multiple phases to track internal organ and tumor motion.
 It is commonly used in radiotherapy treatment planning but lead to higher doses of radiation, up to six times a conventional 3D CT scan.
-In this study, we propose a deep image synthesis method to generate pseudo respiratory CT phases from static images for motion-aware, 4DCT-free treatment planning.
+In this study, we propose a deep image synthesis method to generate pseudo respiratory CT phases from static images for motion-aware, 4D CT-free treatment planning.
 The model produces patient-specific deformation vector fields (DVFs) by conditioning synthesis on external respiratory traces.

 A key methodological contribution is to encourage DVF realism through supervised DVF training while using an adversarial term jointly not only on the warped image but also on the magnitude of the DVF itself.
 This way, we avoid excessive smoothness typically obtained through unsupervised deep learning registration, and encourage correlations between the respiratory amplitude and the generated image.

-This repository shares source code to run inference and thus generate motion from a 3D CT image.
+This repository shares source code to run training, inference and a standalone application to generate motion from a 3D CT image.

 <p align="center">
   <img src="imgs/generation.png" width="800" />